UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 Table: Mage Levels

+**Weapons** Simple
+**Armor** None
+**Shields?** No
+**Name Level** When they reach 9th level, they become a Wizard (or Witch), and can build a tower (or hut) to train apprentices.
+**Spellcasting** Mages may memorize and cast a number of spells per day as indicated by the table below.
+Mages start with three spells written in their grimoire, and can transcribe more into their grimoire from scrolls.
+Mage spells are considered to be of a level equal to the casting mage's level.
+Mages must study their grimoire (a *bulky* item) for 1 hour to memorize that day's spells.

 \newpage

 #### Thief

-**Weapons** Simple and Missile
-**Armor** Light
-**Shields?** No
-**Name Level** When they reach 9th level, they become a Master Thief, and can set up a hideout to attract fellow criminals.
-**Backstab** Thieves have advantage on attacks against, and deal double damage to, surprised opponents.
-In addition, thieves surprise enemies on a roll of 3+ (instead of on a 5+).
-**Thievery** Thieves may use their thievery skill to perform the following feats of stealth and skullduggery.
-To succeed, they must roll 3+ with a d6.

-- Hear noises through doors or across rooms
-- Pick locks or disable traps
-- Climb sheer surfaces
-- Move silently
-- Hide in shadows
-- Pick pockets

 | Level | XP      | HD | Save | To-Hit |
 |-------|---------|----|------|--------|